Top local movers for Knoxville to Ann Arbor moves

 - Ann Arbor is considered to be safer than Knoxville with a safety index of 79.18 vs Knoxville’s 57.46.

-Other things to consider for your Knoxville vs. Ann Arbor move
+Other things to consider for your Knoxville to Ann Arbor move

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Ann Arbor without delay.
 You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: State laws differ on mover insurance.
 In Alabama, Massachusetts, and Michigan, choose the economical option of Released Value Protection, provided by movers at no extra cost.
 However, it offers minimal coverage at 60 cents per pound per article.
-For comprehensive coverage of your items' full value, consult with your moving company for alternatives or explore third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternatives or explore third-party insurance providers.

 Where to live in Ann Arbor